nottrobin/robinwinslow.uk/_posts/converting-between-git-and-bzr.md

-git fast-export -M --all | (cd bzr-repo; bzr fast-import -)  # Export Git history into Bazaar cd bzr-repo/trunk                                            # Open the "trunk" branch (equivalent of "master") bzr log | less                                               # Check your revision history is in Bazaar bzr push lp:<example-project>                                # Push your Bazaar history to Launchpad cd ../..                                                     # Back to the original project folder
+git fast-export -M --all | (cd bzr-repo; bzr fast-import -)  # Export Git history into Bazaar cd bzr-repo/trunk                                            # Open the "trunk" branch (equivalent of "master") bzr log | less                                               # Check your revision history is in Bazaar bzr push lp:{example-project}                                # Push your Bazaar history to Launchpad cd ../..                                                     # Back to the original project folder
 ```